Bifurcation loci of families of finite type meromorphic maps: Introduction

 \subsection{Structure of the paper}

 In Section~\ref{sec:prel} we introduce the concepts of tracts, holomorphic and natural families, holomorphic motions and $\JJ$-stability.
 We then show that holomorphic motions of singular values and their preimages imply that a holomorphic family is (locally) natural (Theorem \ref{thm:natural}).
 We also prove a 'shooting lemma' (Proposition~\ref{pseudomontel}) which replaces the use of Montel's Theorem when activity of a singular value is due to truncation of its orbits.
-Section \ref{sec:exiting} connects cycles disappearing to infinity to virtual cycles, and the latter to active singular values, proving Theorem A. Section \ref{sect:Accessibility} shows that virtual cycles are the limits of attracting cycles tending to infinity on which the multiplier tends to zero, making them 'virtual centers' and proving Theorem B. Finally, Section \ref{sect:bifloc} contains theorems about the density of several types of parameters in the bifurcation locus of natural families, including the proof of Theorem D. Additionally, all the elements are assembled to prove Theorem E, the meromorphic analogue of Ma\~n\'e-Sad-Sullivan and Lyubich results, and its corollaries.
-Finally, in Section~\ref{sec:ftm} we explain how our results apply to tame finite type maps.
+Section \ref{sec:exiting} connects cycles disappearing to infinity to virtual cycles, and the latter to active singular values, proving Theorem A. Section \ref{sect:Accessibility} shows that virtual cycles are the limits of attracting cycles tending to infinity on which the multiplier tends to zero, making them 'virtual centers' and proving Theorem B. Section \ref{sect:bifloc} contains theorems about the density of several types of parameters in the bifurcation locus of natural families, including the proof of Theorem D. Additionally, all the elements are assembled to prove Theorem E, the meromorphic analogue of Ma\~n\'e-Sad-Sullivan and Lyubich results, and its corollaries.
+Finally, Section \ref{bifdense} gives a simple example showing that, without the finite type assumption, the bifurcation locus may be the entire complex plane.